1 2 3 4 5 6 7 8 9

 Type Two: The Helper

-If Enneagram Types were love languages, Type Twos would be the love language.
-These are the warm-hearted, big-energy folks who somehow always know exactly what you need—often before you do.
+If Enneagram Types were love languages, Type Twos would be the love language, whichever one suits another person the most.
+These are the warm-hearted, soft-energy folks who somehow always know exactly what you need often before you do.
 Whether it’s remembering your birthday and your dog’s birthday, or dropping off a casserole before you even realize you’re sick, Twos are the helpers, the huggers, the humans who make you feel wanted.
+The ones who hug even when you tell them over and over you are not a hugger.
+It is their mission to convey how they feel about other and make them feel seen and loved, toss in there a lowkey need to be indispensable, and you’ve got 2s in a nutshell.
+Twos are keenly adept at knowing where they are needed, and would award themselves a blue ribbon in caring for others.
+They can often come across as “sickly sweet” (think classic southern mama energy).

 But underneath all that sparkle is a quiet question: “Am I loved if I’m not giving?”
 That’s where the work is.
-Type Twos shine brightest when they learn how to turn their love inward too—and realize that being wanted doesn’t mean constantly being needed.
+Type Twos shine brightest when they learn how to turn their love inward too, and realize that being wanted doesn’t mean constantly being needed.
+Two’s desire to be wanted, loved, and needed can often burn them out, always wondering, “why don’t people love me the way I love them?”
+This is where resentment can brew and lead to some not-so-loving behaviors.

 2. Core Motivation, Fear, and Desire

 • Core Fear: Being unwanted or unworthy of love.
-Losing connection.
+Losing connection and affection.

 • Core Desire: To feel loved and needed, and to have their love reciprocated.